Japanese–Italian War: Japanese–Italian alliance

-In 1940, before the Tripartite Pact, pressure on the Italian concessions by the Republic of China was increasing due to the fearsi-shek Kai-shek's fear of a possible Japanese-Italian alliance.
-However, Italian consuls at the time dismissed that such an alliance could ever occur, and that Italy would ever join in the European War or support any side in the Second Sino-Japanese War.
+In 1940, before the Tripartite Pact, pressure on the Italian concessions by the Republic of China was increasing due to Chiang Kai-shek's fear of a possible Japanese–Italian alliance.
+But Italian consuls at the time dismissed that such an alliance could ever occur, and that Italy would ever join in the European War or support any side in the Second Sino-Japanese War.
 However, these statements were proven wrong as later that month, Benito Mussolini declared war on the Allied Powers.
 The alliance between the two nations was officially finalized on 27 September 1940, with the establishment of the Tripartite Pact.
-The war was harsh on all of the Italian concessions, especially after the Trans-Siberian Railway was officially no longer able to be used by Italy following Operation Barbarossa in June 1940.
+The war was harsh on all of the Italian concessions, especially after the Trans-Siberian Railway was officially no longer able to be used by Italy following Operation Barbarossa in June 1941.
 This meant the concessions were mostly isolated and depended on Japan's favourability to even keep on existing due to their limited amount of battalions stationed in them, including the Battaglione italiano in Cina, founded in 1925, which was not enough on its own.